 When dieting, the main goal should be to learn new, healthy ways of eating and make them a part of an everyday routine.
 Quick weight-loss methods do not often lead to lasting results.
 Evidence shows that relying on diet aids like drinks, prepackaged foods or pills don’t work over the long term either.
 Modest goals and a slow pace will increase their chances of losing the weight and keeping it off.

 If you think you may be obese, and especially if you’re concerned about weight-related health problems, see your health care provider.
 You and your provider can evaluate your health risks and discuss your weight-loss options.
 Your doctor can evaluate your BMI, waist measurement, and other risk factors for heart disease.
 Treatment depends on the cause and severity of your condition and whether you have complications.
 Treatments include lifestyle changes, such as heart-healthy eating and increased physical activity, and Food and Drug Administration (FDA)-approved weight-loss medicines.
-To schedule a visit with a CareMount Medical primary care provider, make an appointment online at caremountmedical.com/247.
+Book your appointment online to schedule a visit with a CareMount Medical primary care provider.